jcurve/jcurve-internal-docker-api-test/README.md

 # Questions

-**Should we create and mount data volumes contianing the app?
+**Should we create and mount data volumes containing the app?
 Or just keep the code in the repo and mount the relevant folder, ie. "mount a host directory as a data volume"?**

 *TBD*